 Prescription drug plans must follow a standard model outlined by the Centers for Medicare & Medicaid Services.
-Their coverage must be as good or better than the standard model, which consists of four coverage phases.
+Their coverage must be as good or better as the standard model, which consists of four phases.

 - Initial Coverage: 25% of the cost of the prescription